National Legal Hotline

 Imprisonment is the most severe penalty that Western Australian courts can impose.
 It is a sentence of last resort and must only be imposed where no lesser penalty is appropriate.
 Sentences of imprisonment can be suspended where the court considers this appropriate and prisoners can apply for parole once they become eligible.
 People in Western Australia can also be imprisoned if they have been refused bail or if they have failed to pay fines.

-There are 14 government-run prisons and two private prisons in Western Australia, housing over 5,000 adult prisoners.
+There are 16 government-run prisons and one private prison in Western Australia, housing over 6,000 adult prisoners.
 Offenders between 10 and 18 can be sentenced to youth detention.
 Western Australia has one custodial facility for young people.

 If a person is refused bail after being charged with criminal offences, they will be kept in prison on remand until the charges are finalised.
 If they are found guilty and sentenced to imprisonment, the time they have already spent in prison on remand will be taken into account when the term of imprisonment is imposed.